 Can Plantar Fasciitis be caused by Gout?

-Plantar fasciitis or “heel pain” as they call it, is a foot condition caused by inflammation of the plantar aponeurosis and usually a common cause of heel pain but can be caused by gout and rheumatoid arthritis.
+Plantar fasciitis or “heel pain” as they call it, is a foot condition caused by inflammation of the plantar aponeurosis and usually a common cause of heel pain but may be caused by gout and rheumatoid arthritis.
 Plantar fasciitis is one of the most common causes of heel pain and unfortunately can prevent you from playing your favorite sports and even taking a walk.
 If the pain becomes chronic, it can severely reduce your quality of life.
 Typically, plantar fasciitis is caused by running too much or overuse of your feet from sports activities.
 Having flat feet or high arches may also make you more prone to suffering from this condition.
 Wearing uncomfortable footwear can also cause inflammation in the plantar fascia.
 Actually, wearing uncomfortable shoes is the most common cause of foot pain in general!

 The plantar fascia has a number of roles, which include holding parts of your foot together, protecting the plantar surface of your foot from trauma and helping to support your foot’s longitudinal arch.
 Usually, with either gout or rheumatoid arthritis there will be what we call edema enlargement adjacent to the plantar fascia which is swelling caused by excess fluid trapped in your body’s tissues, making every step you take quite painful.
 Gout sufferers can even feel pain when no pressure is placed on the foot!
 Think of plantar fasciitis as another gout complication that can occur over time if your gout is not properly treated.